 Landlord Resources For Landlords

 Are you a new landlord?
 A reluctant landlord?
 Or perhaps just an accidental landlord?
-Just starting out as a landlord or worse being thrown into the position of being a landlord can be rather eye opening.
+Just starting out investing in Real Estate or worse being thrown into the position of being a landlord can be rather eye opening.

 Often new landlords get lulled into the business by it’s apparent simplicity.
 At first glance it’s just collecting rent and reaping profits.